Skip to content

 We're currently creating a lot of content.
 Sign up to get notified when it's ready.

 This guide will walk you through the process of creating your first plugin.
-We will create a plugin that adds a new Panel to Qatium’s sidebar, adds a Heatmap layer of valves closed in a network and a button to close more valves.
+We will create a plugin that adds a new Panel to Qatium’s sidebar, adds a map layer of valves closed in a network and a button to open valves.

 In the process, we’ll learn how to use Qatium’s Developer Mode, which allows you to run a plugin locally and connect it to the production web app to test it.
 We will also use one of Qatium’s plugin templates to get started quickly.